End-to-end One-shot Human Parsing: Experiments

 \subsubsection{End-to-end Human Paring Framework}

 The above ablation experiments are only conducted on the fine-grained metric space.
-We then formulate \he{parsing with the proposed end-to-end human parsing framework to parse both coarse-grained and fine-grained human classes}.
+We then formulate parsing with the proposed end-to-end human parsing framework to parse both coarse-grained and fine-grained human classes.
 We can observe that $C_{novel}$ mIoU and $C_{human}$ mIoU are improved by 8.6\% and 3.0\%, implying that mutually refining feature representations of different granularities can derive a stronger embedding network.

 We also compare our end-to-end human parsing framework with the progressive human parsing framework in POPNet~\cite{he2021progressive} in terms of the parsing performance.
-The comparison on ATR-OS Fold 1 is shown as follows:

-We notice that replacing the progressive parsing framework with the end-to-end parsing framework can boost the $C_{novel}$ mIoU and $C_{human}$ mIoU by 1.2\% and 5.8\%, respectively, demonstrating the superiority of the end-to-end solution for having a higher ability to locate and discriminate the small-size human classes compared to the progressive framework.
+The comparison on ATR-OS Fold 1 is shown as follows: We notice that replacing the progressive parsing framework with the end-to-end parsing framework can boost the $C_{novel}$ mIoU and $C_{human}$ mIoU by 1.2\% and 5.8\%, respectively, demonstrating the superiority of the end-to-end solution for having a higher ability to locate and discriminate the small-size human classes compared to the progressive framework.